sreeharsha-rav/sw_basics/README.md

 - Hash maps

 ## Algorithms
+Algorithms are step-by-step procedures that can be followed systematically to produce a desired output.

 **Searching**: Search for a given input element within an array and get back it's location/index within the array.
 - Linear Search